kai-vu/site/theses/index.md

 #### Semantics of Deep Learning Methods
 *Supervisor: Ilaria Tiddi (i.tiddi@vu.nl)*

 - **Analysing multi-task deep models with Graph Analysis**: This is a collaboration with the Bioinformatics department.
 The goal is to extend previous work (1,2) to include knowledge about the data inputs of a multi-task, multi-class classifier for bioinformatics data using a KG.
-We will then use this information to elicit the model's inner workings and generate textual explenation for its decisions.
+We will then use this information to elicit the model's inner workings and generate textual explanation for its decisions.
 A combination of link prediction and graph summarisation will be used.
 - **Incorporating Semantics in Message Passing methods**: Message passing models are neural network architectures that operate by propagating information along the structure of a graph over which they are trained end-to-end.
 Currently, these methods treat all relationships in the same way, while in knowledge graphs some edges carry more semantics than others (e.g. entity type or subclass hierarchies).
 Here, we will look at feeding such information in a message passing model such as R-GCN and test it in a node labelling or link prediction scenario.
 - **Extracting Semantics from neural co-activation graphs**: Here we will look at extracting taxonomical or ontological information using the analysis of the co-activation graph (CoAG) of a neural network architecture.
 We will use community analysis incrementally to analyse different knowledge granularities (CoAG alone, CoAG with rdfs:subClassOf, CoAG with other relationships).
 The taxonomy will help understand what the neural representation has learned, and it will be compared with a ground-truth KG to see how correct the neural representation is.